 11. Reversible Location

-You'll be reversing your trial.
-So just double-check your location against that consideration.
+You'll be reversing your concept-stage trial (for these reasons).
+So just assess your location against that consideration.

 Try to imagine the photos of your trial in your mind's eye.
 Striking ones will help spread the word about the trial, and will also be immensely useful for reports and presentations (whether it's a success or not).